Beneath most headaches is a heartache.

-Over time, the Soul Loss resulting from not integrating these traumatic experiences can become obstacles in our personal development.
-This Soul Loss can result in distressing, debilitating and incapacitating defense mechanisms that manifest as anxieties, depression, addictions and compulsions as well as chronic fatigue.
+Over time, the Soul Loss resulting from not integrating these traumatic experiences (whether through psychotherapy or shamanic intervention) can become obstacles in our personal development.
+This Soul Loss can result in distressing, debilitating, and incapacitating defense mechanisms that manifest as anxieties, depression, addictions, and compulsions as well as chronic fatigue.

 Why Does the Soul Fragment?

-In this light, it’s easy to think of Soul loss as something bad that has happened to us.
+After reading about Soul Loss, it’s easy to think of it as something bad that has happened to us.
 However, here it’s important to realize that Soul Loss is in fact, a gift.

-In the same way that you become unconscious when you’re experiencing immense amounts of physical pain, your soul is wise and knows its limits.
-Your soul knows what it can and can’t handle, so it leaves your body as a survival mechanism to protect itself from feeling the fullness of pain.
+In the same way that you become unconscious when you’re experiencing immense amounts of physical pain, your psyche is wise and knows its limits.
+Your mind knows what it can and can’t handle, so it fragments and dissociates (or scatters) as a survival mechanism to protect itself from feeling the fullness of pain.

-This splitting of the soul only becomes an obstacle when the pieces aren’t actively retrieved.
-This is what leads to chronic depression, suicidal tendencies, post traumatic stress syndrome, addictions, immune deficiency problems, and grief that refuses to heal.
+This splitting of the psyche only becomes an obstacle when the pieces aren’t actively retrieved.
+This is what leads to chronic depression, suicidal tendencies, post-traumatic stress syndrome, addictions, immune deficiency problems, and grief that refuses to fade.

-However, the retrieval of these soul pieces is not the end of the work.
-We must then learn how to integrate them back into our lives in order to recover the vital power, potential and energy they possess.
+However, the retrieval of these lost pieces is not the end of the work.
+We must then learn how to integrate them back into our lives in order to recover the vital power, potential, and energy they possess.

-Without these lost soul parts, we don’t feel whole.
+Without these lost parts, we don’t feel whole.
 Instead, we feel weak, depressed, anxious, or empty.
-We feel as if something is missing, and we will fill that emptiness with anything we can.
+We lose touch with our Souls.
+We feel as if something is missing, and we fill that emptiness with anything we can.